WEBSTER ARTS PROGRAMS

 Join us in the heart of historic Webster Groves, MO, at the corner of Lockwood & Bombart

-Fine Art & Fine Craft - Free & open to the public.
+Fine Arts & Fine Crafts - Free & open to the public.

 The Webster Arts Fair is presented as the flagship program of Webster Arts.
-Ranking 77th nationwide in fine arts fairs by Sunshine Artists magazine in 2016, the Webster Arts Fair features up to 105 fine artists and fine craftspeople from 28 states and Canada, on-site food from favorite local restaurants, non-stop live musical performances, art demonstrations, and creative family activities that draw over 20,000 visitors and buyers.
+Ranking 77th nationwide in fine arts fairs by Sunshine Artists magazine in 2016, the Webster Arts Fair features up to 105 fine artists and fine craftspeople from all over the United States, on-site food from favorite local restaurants, non-stop live musical performances, art demonstrations, and creative family activities that draw over 20,000 visitors and buyers.

 Paint Webster is a plein air outdoor painting competition held on the second Saturday in May.
 Open to both amateurs and professionals, the competition encourages artists of all ages to capture on canvas or paper the outdoor spaces of the charming Webster Groves community.
 At the end of the day, artists can submit their works to compete for more than $2,200 in awards.
 A reception is held for the community to meet the artists and view the paintings.
 Artists can have their works hung at the Old Orchard Gallery, in Webster Groves, for the week following the event.